WilliamGeorgeThomas/regex-tutorial/gist-template.md

 ## Summary

+`/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-In this tutorial I will be explaining components of a regex and where they are found in the following regex which matches an email address.
+In this tutorial I will be explaining components of a regex and where they are found in the regex above which matches an email address.
 This is very useful for validating that a user has entered a valid email address while using your application.
-`/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`
+In our example, all aspects of an email address are checked such as presence of alphanumeric characters in the address, the `@` symbol, a valid url, followed by a `.` and domain extension.

 ## Table of Contents